-10 Important Tips On How To Cope With Post Partum Depression
+10 Tips On How To Cope With Postpartum Depression

-Childbirth, caring for a baby and breatfeeding can be a very emotional experience and this is just the truth.
+Postpartum depression is a common phenomenon in new mothers that more often than not requires prompt attention.
 If you are a new mother feeling depressed and unenergized, cut yourself some slack.
 Almost every new mum will feel this way.

 1. Trust your instincts